niftools/blender_niftools_addon/docs/development/design.rst

 The 2.6.x series is designated as purely experimental.

-Once enough features have and pass their regression test---i.e. as soon as the new scripts can be considered en par with the old scripts---the code will be refactored and cleaned up, possibly moving some bits out to seperate addons (hull script, morph copy, etc.).
+Once enough features have and pass their regression test---i.e. as soon as the new plugin can be considered en par with the old scripts---the code will be refactored and cleaned up, possibly moving some bits out to seperate addons (hull script, morph copy, etc.).
 The refactor is reserved for the 3.x.x series.